 Resolution 27 (Cg-19) – Amendments to the Manual on the Global Data-processing and Forecasting System (WMO-No. 485) in alignment with WMO Unified Data Policy,

-Having examined Recommendation 8.4/1(1) (INFCOM-3) - Amendments to the Manual on the WMO Integrated Processing and Processing System (WMO-No. 485) for weather prediction,
+Having examined Recommendation 8.4/1(1) (INFCOM-3) - Amendments to the Manual on the WMO Integrated Processing and Prediction [Secretariat] System (WMO-No. 485) for weather prediction,

 Considering that “Regional Specialized Meteorological Centre (RSMC)” and “RSMC Network” are used in the Technical Regulations (WMO-No. 49), Manuals and Guides,